ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 to a hero without manually building up that table.
 I don't use this and instead retrieve hero attribute names from the `attributeevents` data, and map back to display hero name with the [heroes-talents](https://github.com/heroespatchnotes/heroes-talents) repository data.

+## Message Events
+These consist of pings and text messages sent through the game interface.
+Team chat is recorded for your team (so no you can't see the other team's chat in the replay).
+Party chat is not included if you were in a party.

 ## Game Events